 Penrith grew up at the crossroads of several important routes.
 The castle and the narrow roads and yards were built as defences against raids from the north.
 With its central location, Penrith developed as a market town for the surrounding area.
-The town retains much of its medieval layout, the wide open spaces where animals and agricultural produce were sold, contrasting with small yards, often bearing the names of former inhabitants.
+The town retains much of its medieval layout.
+The wide open spaces where animals and agricultural produce were sold, contrast with small yards, often bearing the names of former inhabitants.

 The Penrith and Eden Museum is housed in the old Robinson's School building, which was established in 1670 for the education of poor girls.
-The Museum features the archaeology, art, social, cultural and natural history of the district.
+For more information on the Museum visit our Penrith and Eden Museum webpage.

 Richard Duke of Gloucester, the future Richard III, was granted the manor of Penrith.
-The future king lived at Penrith Castle for periods between 1471 and 1485 making many alterations to turn it into a suitable residence.
-The ruins of Penrith Castle are well worth a visit.
+The future king lived at Penrith Castle for periods between 1471 and 1485.
+Our Richard III webpage has more information on his links to Penrith

 Bonnie Prince Charlie lodged in part of the George Hotel, formerly the George and Dragon Inn, in November 1745 on his way south in an attempt to regain the throne for the Stuarts

-- Percy Toplis, 'The Monocled Mutineer', was shot dead by police north of Penrith and laid to rest in an unmarked grave in the cemetery.
+- Percy Toplis, 'The Monocled Mutineer', was shot dead by police north of Penrith and buried in an unmarked grave in the cemetery.
 There is a display about him in the museum

 Penrith has many historical landmarks, including St Andrew's Church, Penrith Castle, Beacon Pike or Tower and the Musgrave Monument.